visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_Cinema.rst

-be saved to a separate "layer" in the Cinema database so it can be composited into the scene at will. :numref:`Figure %s<save_cinema_wizard_2>` shows multiple VisIt plots that have been saved as separate layers to a composite image specification C Cinema database that enables that layers to be turned on and off at view time.
+be saved to a separate "layer" in the Cinema database so it can be composited into the scene at will. :numref:`Figure %s<save_cinema_wizard_2>` shows multiple VisIt plots that have been saved as separate layers to a composite image specification C Cinema database that enables layers to be turned on and off at view time.

 .. _cinemaviewer: